 - Must have no academic offences in the course

 - Evidence of passing at least one evaluation in the course

 - Maximum of 2 of supplementals per semester

 For more information visit the College Policies, Procedures, Practices and Guidelines webpage then click on the Academic Administration side tab and search for the document entitled Clearance of Academic Deficiency.

 Failure to complete the registration process correctly will result in not being allowed to write the supplemental exam.

 The process is as follows:

-- If the student's final grade is between 55-59% (for diplomas/certificates), the student must complete the supplemental form.
+- If the student's final grade is within 5% of the passing grade for the course, the student must complete the supplemental form.

 - The student must consult with their Program Coordinator to determine if the student meets the conditions of eligibility.